 Masters in English Education Programs in Manitoba

-Programs offering a masters degree in English education equip new and experienced teachers with the skills and subject-area expertise to improve student literacy through literature and writing.
+Programs offering a Masters in Teaching English equip new and experienced teachers with the skills and subject-area expertise to improve student literacy through literature and writing.
 The majority of these programs are likely to focus on secondary education.
 However, middle grades language arts programs may also be offered by many schools.
 While many different types of programs may be available, these can generally be broken down into a few categories:

 - Certified English teachers with classroom experience